Mathematical Finance Program

 This project is aimed at the development of index-based insurance portfolios for natural disasters and crime in the United States by taking their economic impacts into account.
 Underlying the indices, investments would be hedged by issuing marketable options and providing risk budgets.
 The performance of each index is evaluated to determine its resilience to economic crises.
 The indices are intended to help investors gauge investment risk based on their desired risk level and provide hedge strategies for potential losses due to economic crashes.

 5B.
-ESG Index
+An ESG Index

-(Thilini Mahanama, Abootaleb Shirvani, Yuan Hu , W. Brent Lindquist and Svetlozar T. Rachev)
+(Thilini Mahanama, Abootaleb Shirvani, Yuan Hu , W. Brent Lindquist, and Svetlozar T. Rachev)

 There is a strong societal push for investing in market segments that reflect social responsibility, such as environmental sustainability and human rights.
 Strongly related to this are corporate governance attitudes.
 Socially responsible investing relies on portfolios comprised solely of assets that reflect such investor attitudes.
 We consider the development of an environmental, social, and corporate governance (ESG) market index based on CVaR(99%) portfolio optimization and normal compound NIG dynamics.